Oliwu90/client_profitability_dashboard/README.md

 # Client Profitability Dashboard
 A fully automated Power BI dashboard that tracks client profitability using MySQL, Python, and cloud integrations.

+# Objective:
+This dashboard helps Guardian Asset Management (GAM) assess client-level financial performance by visualizing revenue, gross margin %, and MoM/YoY trends.
+It reveals profitability patterns over time to support strategic decisions.

+# Impact
+I built a client profitability dashboard in Power BI using data pulled from MySQL via Python.
+It highlights trends in revenue and margin by client and state.
+One key metric, Margin % YoY Change, surfaced declining profitability for certain clients, helping operations take corrective action.
+It replaced manual reports and is now used weekly to guide decisions.

 ## 📌 Features
 - 🐍 Python pipeline to pull, clean, and load work order data
 - 🗃️ MySQL backend for centralized storage